 Public safety will remain a top priority through enhanced Community Policing and neighborhood-based patrols.
 Outreach programs will continue to strengthen bonds with the citizens we serve.

 As I have said before, Carbondale can and should be the Cultural Center of Southern Illinois.
-The Carbondale Tourism Bureau, Carbondale Community Arts, Carbondale Mainstreet and The Varsity Center for the Arts and SIU are working to initiate and support performances, concerts, art shows, festivals, and sports events in Carbondale that will draw visitors from throughout our region.
+The Carbondale Tourism Bureau, Carbondale Community Arts, Carbondale Mainstreet, and The Varsity Center for the Arts are working to help the City initiate and support performances, concerts, art shows, festivals, and sports events in Carbondale that will draw visitors from throughout our region.

 These kinds of events benefit our businesses as well as our students.
 Most importantly, they can improve the quality of life for all our citizens.

-Carbondale is a great place to grow up in, go to school, raise a family and retire.
+Carbondale is a great place to grow up, go to school, raise a family and retire.
 I know because I’ve done it – except the retirement part.

 We have a lot of good things going on and more to come.

 The holiday season has arrived!
-Many of us may be so caught up in shopping, socializing and travel that we forget to make some quiet time for ourselves and our families.
+Many of us may be so caught up in shopping, socializing, and travel that we forget to take some quiet time for ourselves and our families.